-- LTE or Long Term Evolution is the standard used by most of our smart phones and devices - Well established in the consumer market, but enhancements are required to the standard to specifically address the needs of Public Safety/Critical Communications. - The driving factor for adopting LTE for Emergency Communications sector is the increased need for broadband data applications.
+- LTE is the standard used by most of our smart phones and devices - Well established in the consumer market, but enhancements are required to the standard to specifically address the needs of Public Safety/Critical Communications. - The driving factor for adopting LTE for Emergency Communications sector is the increased need for broadband data applications.